Skip to main content

 • Less shift from the original state as the workloads run on short timeframes and can be rebuilt and re-pushed easily

-Container application workloads make a lot of difference over VMs in many ways.
-However, one most common discussion that arises when comparing both i.e. the ‘Security’ aspect.
+Container application workloads differ from VMs in many ways.
+However, the most common discussion when comparing both is the ‘Security’ aspect, especially when considering containers vs. VM security.

 What are VMs or Virtual Machines?